How Do We Address Safe Sleep Disparities? Start by Building Trust

 Every day across the country, families wake up to an unimaginable heartbreak.
 The healthy baby that they put to bed passed away during the night.

 These statistics reflect an alarming lack of equity.
 Yet, they also illuminate a path of promising change.
-If, collectively, we address these disparities, we can drastically reduce sleep-related infant deaths in the U.S. This is why two NICHQ-led projects focused on addressing SUID, the Safe Sleep Collaborative Improvement and Innovation Network to Reduce Infant Mortality and the National Action Partnership to Promote Safe Sleep Improvement and Innovation Network, are placing disparities at the center of their improvement efforts.
+If, collectively, we address these disparities, we can drastically reduce sleep-related infant deaths in the U.S. This is why the National Action Partnership to Promote Safe Sleep Improvement and Innovation Network (NAPPSS-IIN), a NICHQ-led project focused on addressing SUID, is placing disparities at the center of their improvement efforts.

 Evidence-based research has shown us what needs to be done; the question now is how can we do more to address disparities in sleep-related infant deaths?
 And how do we build on the successes that already exist?
-The answers start with building trust, says Founder of the Global Infant Safe Sleep Center, Stacy Scott, PhD, MPA.
+The answers start with building trust, says NICHQ VP of Health Equity Innovation and Founder of the Global Infant Safe Sleep Center Stacy Scott, PhD, MPA.

 “Improving safe sleep practices means helping families understand the existing recommendations and why they matter.
 And helping them understand means having conversation built on mutual trust,” says Scott.
 “That trust isn’t something that just exists naturally, especially when working with underserved populations.
 We have to understand that these conversations are fraught with underlying tension, which stems from historic trauma and implicit bias.”